StefanZander/lecture_notes/kg/lecture/marp/mathematics.md

 ::::
 :::::

-A graph is ==dense==, if the number of edges is close to its max.
+A graph is ==dense==, if the number of edges is close to the maximum number of possible edges.
 A graph is ==sparse==, if the number of edges is close to $|V|$.

-However, there is no defined boundaries for dense and sparse, it depends on the context.
+However, there are no defined boundaries for classifying a graph as dense or sparse $\leadsto$ it all depends on the context.

-This classification is important, since a lot of decisions are made based on whether the graph is dense or sparse (e.g. choosing a different storage structure in computer's memory for dense graphs (ie adjacency matrix vs. adjacency list)).
+This classification is important, since a lot of decisions are made based on whether the graph is dense or sparse (e.g. choosing a different storage structure in computer's memory for dense graphs (ie adjacency matrix vs. adjacency list used for sparse graphs)).